A Perfect W210 Mercedes-Benz E-Class Of The North Korean Embassy In China

 Here we have an extremely beautiful W210 Mercedes-Benz E-Class sedan, seen in June 2016 at the parking lot of a shopping mall in the far east of Beijing.
 The Mercedes has diplomatic license plates and belongs to the Embassy of the Democratic People’s Republic of Korea (DPRK).

-The W210 Mercedes-Benz E-Class sedan was manufactured from 1995 until 2003.
-The W210 introduced a new design language for the E-Class, with a four-headlight front, flanking a relatively small shiny grille.
+Mercedes-Benz manufactured the W210 Mercedes-Benz E-Class sedan from 1995 to 2003.
+The W210 introduced a new design language for the E-Class, with a four-headlight front, flanking a relatively small, shiny grille.

 In the old system, diplomatic license plates in the capital Beijing started with the character 使 (shi) in red, short for 大使馆 dashiguan, meaning embassy.
 Each embassy has its own 3-digit number.
 In this case, the number is 133, which stands for North Korea.

 The next three digits are the car’s number.
-The ambassador’s official car is always 001, but there are no specific rules for the other numbers, and plates may be carried over from car to car.
-Our Mercedes has car number 115, which means that the license plate, when it was issued, was for the 115th car used by the North Korean embassy.
-This embassy is located in the Sanlitun embassy district in central Beijing.
+The ambassador’s official car always carries the number 001, but there are no fixed rules for the other numbers, and plates can be transferred from one car to another.
+This Mercedes wears number 115, so the plate was originally issued for the embassy’s 115th vehicle.
+This North Korean embassy is in the Sanlitun embassy district in central Beijing.

 The current diplomatic license plates look different; the character 使 has moved to the end of the license plate.